 Since 2007, I have taught over 1,800 children in the Queen Creek and surrounding communities.
 I have had countless testimonials from parents sharing how their child effectively used their skills learned in ISR lessons to self-rescue.
 In addition, the skills taught in ISR lessons not only provide children with the skills to be competent in the water, but confident as well.
 If you have any questions about anything that you have read regarding water safety or floatation devises, or if you would like to learn more about Infant Swimming Resource lessons, please don’t hesitate to contact me directly.

 Angelee is a close family friend, and an infant water safety expert.
-Our 3 year old recently completed her ISR training with Angelee.
-We emplor you to please take your child’s safety seriously.
+Our 6 year old recently completed her ISR training with Angelee; and our 1 year old is currently in the same program.
+We implore you to please take your child’s safety seriously.
 As always, please reach out with any questions or concerns that you have about anything safety-related.